 Field-hunting tip

-Look in borate deposits in sedimentary sequences country — that is the host setting where pentahydroborite typically forms.
+Look in borate deposits in sedimentary sequences country, the host setting where pentahydroborite typically forms.
 If you start seeing colemanite, heidornite, gowerite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals, often as radiating sprays or crusts habit, so train your eye for that shape before scanning the outcrop.